gnosticdev/highlevel-api-sdk/README.md

 - API Endpoints generated from HighLevel's OpenAPI v3 documentation, using [openapi-typescript](https://openapi-ts.dev/introduction)
 - Fully typed client SDK (using native `fetch`) built with [openapi-fetch](https://openapi-ts.dev/openapi-fetch/)
 - OAuth2 helpers for working with HighLevel's OAuth2 implementation
-- Scopes builder for easily working with the scopes specified in the HighLevel Marketplace
+- Scopes builder for easily adding the appropriate scopes to your app
-- Typed webhooks endpoints
+- Webhooks client with typed responses
-- Support for both v1 and v2 of the HighLevel API
+- Support for both v1 (legacy API keys) and v2 (OAuth & Private Integrations)

 ## Resources